 Katherine has also received many awards in national harp competitions, including first prize in the American Harp Society's Young Professional division, earning her the title of AHS Concert Artist for 2015-2017.
-As Concert Artist, Katherine presented recitals and masterclasses in over 20 cities across the US.
+As Concert Artist, Katherine presented recitals and masterclasses in 23 cities across the US.
 In the summer of 2017 Katherine gave solo recitals in Hong Kong and China.
-Her performances have been featured twice on NPR’s radio program “From The Top,” on New York Public Radio for WQXR's "Young Artist Showcase," and on American Public Media's "Performance Today."
+Her performances have been featured on national radio programs: twice on NPR’s “From The Top,” on New York Public Radio for WQXR's "Young Artist Showcase," and on American Public Media's "Performance Today."

+Ms. Siochi began her musical studies with the piano when she was 5 years old, and began learning the harp at age 9.
+She holds her Bachelor's and Master's degrees in harp performance from The Juilliard School, where she studied with NY Philharmonic principal harpist Nancy Allen.
+While earning her master's at Juilliard, Katherine was a recipient of the distinguished Kovner Fellowship.
 In addition to the harp, Katherine studied secondary piano at The Juilliard School under Dr. Michael Shinn during her four years as an undergraduate.
 Her background as a pianist has contributed to her interest in transcribing piano works for the harp, as well as her unique attention to voicing on the harp.
-Katherine grew up in Iowa City, Iowa, where she studied with Pamela Weest-Carrasco at The Preucil School of Music.
+Katherine grew up in Iowa City, Iowa, where she studied with Pamela Weest-Carrasco.